 - CASL also prohibits, subject to limited exceptions, the installation and use of a computer program on another person’s computer system, in the course of a commercial activity, without the express consent of the owner or authorized user of the computer system.

 - CASL imposes liability on organizations and individuals (including corporate directors and officers) for direct and indirect/vicarious CASL violations.
 CASL provides a due diligence defence.

 - CASL violations can result in regulatory penalties of up to $10 million per violation for an organization and $1 million per violation for an individual.
 CASL includes a private right of action that is not in force.

-The Canadian Radio-television and Telecommunications Commission (CRTC) is responsible for enforcing CASL’s rules regarding CEMs and computer programs.
-Since CASL came into force in 2014, the CRTC has taken enforcement action against organizations and individuals who have violated CASL, and issued enforcement decisions and accepted voluntary undertakings (settlements).
+The Canadian Radio-television and Telecommunications Commission (CRTC) enforces CASL’s rules regarding CEMs and computer programs.
+Since CASL came into force in 2014, the CRTC has taken enforcement action against organizations and individuals who have violated CASL and issued enforcement decisions and accepted voluntary undertakings (settlements).

 You can access our 2022 CASL review article available on BLG’s website.

 This content has been updated on January 30, 2023 at 16 h 17 min.